ZestSMS/BB-fields/README.md

 ##### Select2
 Create a field with [select2](https://select2.github.io/).
-Pass your own options or allow the user to create options on the go which are stored for later (think repeater fields).
+Pass your own options or allow the user to create options on the go which are stored for later -- useful repeater fields.
 ![Select2](https://raw.githubusercontent.com/ZestSMS/BB-fields/master/images/select2.jpg "Select2")